prokoudine/ardour-tutorial/content/saving-sessions/saving-a-snapshot/index.en.md

 **Snapshot (& keep working on current version)**
 : You will create a new snapshot and continue working on the original version.
-Mental model: "I think this is good enough, I might want returning to that later, so I'll save a snapshot, undo, then carry on with my original idea regardless".
+Any new saves will overwrite the current state of the project, the newly created snapshot will not be affected.
+Mental model: "I think I'm about to change things in a major way, so I need a backup if everything goes sideways with my experiment".

 **Snapshot (& switch to new version)**
 : You will create a new snapshot and switch to working on that version.
-Mental
-model: "This is actually quite interesting, let's explore this idea further and get back to the previous one if this turns out to be a dead end."
+Any new saves you do will affect the new snapshot until you switch to the original snapshot.
+Mental model: "This is actually quite interesting, let's explore this idea further and get back to the previous one if this turns out to be a dead end".

 ![snapshots](en/ardour7-snapshot-menu.png)

 By default the program will name the new snapshot according to the current date and timestamp of your system.
 If you wish, you can change the name to one that more meaningfully corresponds to the session you are working on.
-From the menu, you can also choose whether to save a snapshot and keep working on the present version, or save a snapshot and switch immediately to that snapshot.

 ![snapshots](en/ardour7-snapshot-name.png)